Achiaga/color-game-challenge/README.md

 PRESS SPACE TO START THE GAME `);
 ```

-2. Babel parse to make it compatiable with all browrsers
+2. JS code Babel parsed to make it compatiable with all browrsers

 ```js
 "use strict";